programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 | 614 | ‘All my relatives’: Persons in Oglala religion                                                                    |        84 |
 | 650 | Colloquium: Does autonomy entail theology?
 Autonomy, legitimacy, and the study of religion                        |        84 |

-As we can see, even a simple implementation of k-means on textual data without much feature-tuning has resulted in a k-means instance that is, albeit its shortcomings, able to assist us as a basic recommender system.
-For example, we could use our trained k-means instance to suggest articles to visitors of our website based on their previous readings.
+As we can see, even a simple implementation of *k*-means on textual data without much feature-tuning has resulted in a *k*-means instance that is, despite its shortcomings, able to assist us by doing the work of a basic [recommender system](https://en.wikipedia.org/wiki/Recommender_system).
+For example, we could use our trained *k*-means instance to suggest articles to visitors of our website based on their previous readings.
 Of course, we can also use our model during our exploratory data analysis to show us thematic clusters discussed in *Religion*.

-Yet, since the textual data in this example is rather difficult to cluster and includes noise points or clusters that contain only a few articles, it might make sense to apply a different clustering algorithm and see how it performs.
+Yet, as the textual data in this example is rather difficult to cluster and includes noise points or clusters that contain very few articles, it might make better sense to apply a different clustering algorithm and see how it performs.

 ## 5. Applying DBSCAN Clustering on Textual Data

-Even though the k-means clustering of our data already resulted in some valuable insights, it might still be interesting to apply a different clustering algorithm such as DBSCAN.
+Even though the *k*-means clustering of our data already resulted in some valuable insights, it might still be interesting to apply a different clustering algorithm such as DBSCAN.
 As explained above, DBSCAN excludes noise points and outliers in our data, meaning that it focuses on those regions in our data that may rightfully be called dense.

-We will be using the d=10 reduced version of our `RELIGION_abstracts.csv` dataset, which allows us to use euclidean distance as a metric.
-If we were to use the initial TF-IDF matrix with 250 features, we should maybe change the underlying metric to [cosine distance](https://en.wikipedia.org/wiki/Cosine_similarity).
-The latter is more suitable when dealing with sparse matrices, as in the case of textual data.
+We will be using the d=10 reduced version of our `RELIGION_abstracts.csv` dataset, which allows us to use Euclidean distance as a metric.
+If we were to use the initial TF-IDF matrix with 250 features, we would need to consider changing the underlying metric to [cosine distance](https://en.wikipedia.org/wiki/Cosine_similarity), which is more suitable when dealing with sparse matrices, as in the case of textual data.

 The first step will be to use our `findOptimalEps()` function to figure out which eps value is most suitable for our data.